iVariable/Backbone.actAs.Paginatable/README.md

 ThisYearNewsCollection.fetch(); // request to server: /rest/2012/news?p=2&ipp=7
 ```

-### Custom parameters in collections url
+### Custom static parameters in collections url

-If you need to use parametrized url for fetching your collections (/rest/2012/news?onlyactive=1&author=iv),
+If you need to use parametrized url for fetching your collections
-then you should set special modelUrlRoot parameter to your collection, to get correct url for models.
+(/rest/2012/news?onlyactive=1&author=iv), then you should set special `modelUrlRoot`
+parameter to your collection, to get correct url for models.

 ```javascript
 /**